itsJeetJayas7/Student-Grading-BrightSpace-2.0-/README.md

 ## 🎓 Conclusion

-**QuizMaster LMS** is built to provide a robust, flexible, and user-friendly platform for managing quizzes in an educational environment.
-Whether you’re a teacher creating content or a student taking quizzes, QuizMaster LMS has the tools you need to succeed.
+**BrightSpace 2.0** is built to provide a robust, flexible, and user-friendly platform for managing quizzes in an educational environment.
+Whether you’re a teacher creating content or a student taking quizzes, BrightSpace 2.0 has the tools you need to succeed.